Welcome! This page highlights key resources for conducting effective research in film studies.

 The Vanderbilt Television News Archive provides access to broadcast recordings of television news from major networks (ABC, CBS, NBC, and CNN), ranging from 1968 to present.

-Alexander Street Press has several collections of full length films and videos, including Silent Films, PBS Video, Ethnographic Films, and the PBS Video Collection.
+Alexander Street Press has several collections of full length films and videos, including Silent Films, PBS Video, Ethnographic Films, Independent World Cinema, and the PBS Video Collection.

 CLIO Search Tip: Conduct an advanced search and limit results to format: Visual Materials (videos, dvds, etc.) or use videorecording as a keyword.